connor-hoopes/PortfolioWebsite/README.md

 # PortfolioWebsite

+Purpose:
-This is my first portfoli website using
+This is my first portfolio website using HTML, CSS, and JavaScript.
+This is intented to show th ebasic skills I have learned